opencadc/storage-inventory/README.md

 both global inventory and storage sites.

 ## minoc
-This is an implementation of a **file** service that supports HEAD, GET, PUT, POST, DELETE operations.
+This is an implementation of the **file** service that supports HEAD, GET, PUT, POST, DELETE operations and IVOA SODA operations.

 ## raven
 This is an implementation of the global **locator** service that supports transfer negotiation.